 Words: The passage by Sharon Blackie is from "The Henwife" (The Art of Enchantment, October 2014).
 The passage by Colleen Szabo is from "Katie Crackernuts: The Hen-Wife and her Cauldron of Wisdom" (Cabinet des Fées, July 2011).
 The passage by Sylvia Townsend Warner is from her novel Lolly Willowes, first published in 1926.
 The passage by Sarah Waters is from "Sylvia Townsend Warner: the neglected writer" by Sarah Waters (The Guardian, March 2012).
 All rights reserved by the authors.

-Pictures: a folktale illustration by Vladislav Erko; "The Hen Wife" by Helen G. Stevenson (circa 1930s); a Danzu carving of a Chinese hen wife; "The Hen Wife" by Charles Sims (1872-1928); a nursery rhyme illustrated by Walter Crane (1845-1915); "Baba Yaga" (from Russian folklore) by Rima Staines; a Mother Goose illustration, artist unknown; a photograph of Sylvia Townsend Warner; the first edition of Lolly Willowes; a stereotypical Victorian image of a spinster by English painter Walter Dendy Sadler (1854-1923); an 18th century spinster by Thomas Cheesman (1760-1834) - reminiscent of the fact that the term was once used for all women who spin, card, and weave, rather than as a pejorative term for unmarried women; a decoration by Walter Crane (1845-1915); and "Samurai Chicken Defender" by my Chagford neighbor David Wyatt, from his "Mythic Village" series.
+Pictures: a folktale illustration by Vladislav Erko; "The Hen Wife" by Helen G. Stevenson (circa 1930s); a folktale illustration by Anton Lomaev; a Danzu carving of a Chinese hen wife; a Mother Goose illustration, artist unknown; "The Little Red Hen" by Gennady Spirin; "Baba Yaga" (from Russian folklore) by Rima Staines; "The Witch of the Wood" by Edmund Dulac (1992-1953); a photograph of Sylvia Townsend Warner; the first edition of Lolly Willowes; "A Child Feed Chicks" by Milo Winter (1888-1956) and a nursery rhyme illustrated by Walter Crane (1845-1915); illustrations by Evgeny Rachev (1906-1997); Charles Folkard (1878-1963), and Milo Winter (1888-1956); "The Little Black Hen" by Gennady Spirin; and "Samurai Chicken Defender" by my Chagford neighbor David Wyatt, from his "Mythic Village" series.
 All rights reserved by the artists or their estates.